ESMG/gridtools/docs/development/Jupyter.md

-You can install the shortcuts within JupyterLab web interface through Settings, Advanced Setting Editor and Keyboard Shortcuts and edit the "User Preferences" pane.
-Or copy "shortcuts.jupyterlab-settings" to:
+You can install the shortcuts within JupyterLab web interface through Settings, Advanced Setting Editor and Keyboard Shortcuts and edit the "User Preferences" pane or copy "shortcuts.jupyterlab-settings" to:

 ```text
 ${HOME}/.jupyter/lab/user-settings/@jupyterlab/shortcuts-extension/shortcuts.jupyterlab-settings
 ```
+NOTE: The location of this may be different on other systems.

-The current shortcuts add two keyboard shortcuts to the notebook editor:
+The following keyboard shortcuts are added to the notebook editor (one we are just calling out):
  * Ctrl Shift ArrowUp: move cell up
  * Ctrl Shift ArrowDown: move cell down
+ * Ctrl Shift E: Restart kernel and run all cells
+ * Ctrl Shift R: Restart kernel and clear all cells
+ * Ctrl Shift Q: Shutdown and close current notebook (jupyter default)
+ * Ctrl Shift K: Shutdown jupyter

-You must not be editing the cell.
+For cell movement, you must not be editing the cell.
 The cell to move must be selected just to the left and is denoted by a vertical bar highlighting the cell.